aiven/aiven-docs/docs/platform/howto/vpc-peering-upcloud.md

 -   To set up a peering from Aiven to UpCloud, you can use [Aiven Console](https://console.aiven.io/) to create a VPC for your Aiven project and add a peering connection to UpCloud.
-For this purpose, you need to identify the UpCloud SDN network UUID first.
+For this purpose, identify the UpCloud SDN network UUID first.
 -   To set up a peering from UpCloud to Aiven, you can use [UpCloud API](https://developers.upcloud.com/1.3/).
-Since the API takes UUIDs of both networks as attributes, you need to identify the network UUIDs before calling the API.
+Since the API takes UUIDs of both networks as attributes, identify the network UUIDs before calling the API.

 ## Limitations